MinAungThu/RL_obstacle_avoidance/README.md

 # Learning-Based Motion Planning for the UR5e

-**Reinforcement learning vs. classical sampling-based planning, on the same robot.**
+**Reinforcement learning vs. classical sampling-based planning on the same robot.**

-A Universal Robots UR5e (official DeepMind MuJoCo Menagerie model) learns to reach a target while avoiding an obstacle using Soft Actor-Critic (SAC), then gets benchmarked against RRT*, a classical motion planner, on 100 identical scenes.
-Every number below is measured, not assumed.
+I am interested in motion-planning of robots as well as the performance of RL vs classical planning algorithms.
+Hence, I started this project.
+Here, a Universal Robots UR5e (official DeepMind MuJoCo Menagerie model) learns to reach a target while avoiding an obstacle using Soft Actor-Critic (SAC).
+Afterwards, it gets benchmarked against RRT*, a classical motion planner, on 100 identical scenes.

 <p align="center">
   <img src="assets/sac_vs_rrt_star.gif" width="640" alt="SAC (left) vs RRT* (right) reaching the same target around the same obstacle">